Carpal Tunnel Syndrome: Symptoms and Causes

 • Pain

-The feeling of pain can be described as aching, throbbing, shooting, itching or burning.
+feeling of pain can be described as aching, throbbing, shooting, itching or burning.
 Initially, the pain is intermittent.
 As symptoms begin to appear during the day, they usually occur while holding an object.
 Using a steering wheel, tying a shoelace or grasping a pan handle may cause symptoms to appear.
-When grasping a n object like a coffee mug, you may feel electric shocks shooting from your fingers and hand and up your arm.
+When tightly grasping an object like a coffee mug or tennis racquet you may feel an

 • Weakness